 What is data adequacy?

-Data adequacy is a status granted to a country which is outside the European Economic Area (EEA).
+Data adequacy is a status granted to a country that is outside the European Economic Area (EEA).
 It indicates that the country provides a level of personal data protection comparable to that in European law, allowing the flow of data to continue.
-It was announced on 28 June that adequacy decisions have been approved for the UK.
-This means that UK businesses can continue with their current practices in regards to receiving data from teh EU and no further changes are needed.
+It was announced on 28 June 2021 that adequacy decisions have been approved for the UK.
+This means that UK businesses can continue with their current practices in regards to receiving data from the EU and no further changes are needed.